 This project consisted of a concrete pour for a new coal dryer facility.
 The project included working around main intake fans and pouring a connecting deck between Units 1 & 2.
 This $478,000 project consisted of 31,000 sf of 8” reinforced concrete site paving with 750 CY of concrete, 14 tons of reinforcing steel, and 2,700 LF of dowel basket assemblies.
 The purchase order for this project was started September 22, 2011 and all paving was to be complete before the onset of winter.
 The project was completed in early November, before the onset of colder temperatures; cold weather concrete procedures were followed for the final week of concrete construction.

-Maertens-Brenny Construction is an agile general contractor that self-performs concrete, masonry, and carpentry.
-We specialize in industrial and manufacturing projects.
+Maertens-Brenny Construction is a general contractor that self-performs concrete, demolition, masonry, and carpentry.
+We specialize in industrial, manufacturing, and commercial projects.
 Contact us to discuss your project.